kishankumawat03/expense-trackey/README.md

 ## Licence

-This project is licensed under the GNU General Public License v3.0
+This project is licensed under the GNU General Public License.